joaogouveia89/Random-User/README.md

 - [x] ~~Add random user source as an injectable dependency~~
 - [x] ~~Add random user repository as an injectable dependency~~
 - [ ] Testing strategy in general
+- [ ] Find a way to write tests to the chronometer on RandomUserViewModel

 ## Bug fixing